Make Donations for Pan-Massachusetts Challenge - Help Support Captain Tim's 2009 Ride in the Pan-Mass Challenge toward a Cure for Cancer

 • Sixth, the more money the DFCI receives, the better able they are to hire the best people (researchers/doctors) to do the job.
 This will continue to make them the best to support.

-Keep in mind, the amount donated is not the most important thing, although the more the better.
+The amount of money you donate is not important to me.
+It all adds up, big donations or small.
 But the number of donors is very important indeed.
-I don't care how large or small the donation is as every bit of money will help cancer victims in some way.
+Every bit of money will help cancer victims in some way.
 If you, as a donor, want to make your contribution anonymous, write this as a note with your check and it will be so.
-Otherwise, donors and donations will appear below.
-This list will be edited as soon as I am able with your contribution added in order of the date on the check or the date I receive the check.
+Otherwise, donors and donations will be recognized and appear below.
+This list will be edited as soon as I am able with your contribution added in order of the date I receive the check or donation confirmation.
 Thank you in advance.

 pan-massachusetts challenge website: www.pmc.org